Create a technology add-on

 succeeded" and "

 failed") then create a lookup to translate the field so that it matches the value defined in the Common Information Model.
-See the core Splunk documentation topics "Setting up lookup fields" and "Tag and alias field values" to learn more about normalizing field values.
+See the core Splunk documentation topics "Setting up lookup fields" and "Tag and alias field values in Splunk Web" to learn more about normalizing field values.

 Verify field extractions